-- 4.31 All members of the public and other consultees who submit written representations are informed in writing of the decision on a planning application. - 4.32 A decision notice is issued normally within 2 working days of a formal decision being made and some of these are sent out electronically, for example to Parish Councils.
+- 4.31 All members of the public and other consultees who submit written representations are informed in writing of the decision on a planning application. - 4.32 A decision notice is issued normally within 2 working days of a formal decision being made and wherever possible these are sent out electronically, for example to Parish Councils.
 Reasons for approving or refusing an application are included in the decision notice.
-The decision notice is also available to view on the Council's website or at the Council offices in Cambourne. - 4.33 In future it could be that the Council moves to sending all future notification about planning decisions by email in order to provide a more resource efficient and effective service.
+The decision notice is also available to view on the Council's website or at the Council offices in Cambourne.